-Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:
+Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:

 Section 1.
-Title. - This Act shall be known as the "Right to Travel Act".
+Title.
+This Act shall be known as the "Right to Travel Act."

-Sec.
-2. Statement of Policy.,- It is hereby declared a national policy that the right to travel within the country and abroad shall not be denied a person without due process of law.
+Section 2.
+Statement of Policy.
+It is hereby declared a national policy that the right to travel within the country and abroad shall not be denied a person without due process of law.

-Sec.
-3. Right to Travel as Fundatnental Right. - The right to travel is a fundamental right, which occupies a preferred position in the hierarchy of values.
-Any abridgement of the liberty to travel should therefore by strictly construed and always with full observance of due process of law.
+Section 3.
+Right to Travel as Fundamental Right.
+The right to travel is a fundamental right which occupies a preferred position in the hierarchy or values.
+Any abridgement of the liberty to travel should therefore be strictly construed and always with full observance of due process of law.
 In case of equivalence of proof, courts should resolve in favor of the right to travel and the burden of proof rests on the person seeking to inhibit the exercise of the right.

-Sec.
-4. Exceptions. - The right to travel can only be restricted upon a clear showing of reasonable and compelling reasons that the proposed travel is plainly harmful conduct to national security, public safety and public health.
+Section 4.
+Exceptions.
+The right to travel can only be restricted upon a clear showing of reasonable and compelling reasons that the proposed travel is plainly harmful conduct to national security, public safety and public health.